At least 17 people killed in explosion at Thai fireworks factory

 The provincial governor told the Reuters news agency that no survivors had yet been found.

 “There were deaths, we are checking how many people died,” police colonel Theerapoj Rawangban told the AFP news agency.
-“We do not see more damage toward other houses or people who live in the (nearby) community,” he added.
+“We do not see more damage toward other houses or people who live in the [nearby] community,” he added.

-Srettha expressed his condolences and issued an order to help the victims and families of the deceased.
+Srettha, who is at the World Economic Forum in Davos, Switzerland, expressed his condolences and called for a swift investigation.

+“The prime minister ordered an inspection of the plant to see if it was operating legally and if the explosion was caused by negligence.
+The law must be enforced to the fullest extent because there are innocent deaths and injuries,” his office said.

 One worker was killed in an accident at the factory in November 2022.